araskal/Azure-Cloud-Mining-Script/index.md

 ![ResourceGroups](assets/img/manage-resource-groups-add-group.png){:class="img-responsive"}

-You can chose any name and geographic location.
+You can choose any name and geographic location.

 - Create the resources needed to mine XRM: